ztomasze/dnd-lawless/README.md

 # Lawless

-Notes for a D&D campaign.
-This is a fanstasy western set in Columbia (World Anew).
+Published notes for fantasy western D&D campaign set in Columbia (World Anew).

 See <https://ztomasze.github.io/dnd-lawless/> for the published version.